4.8

 Image: ChateauVersailles.fr

-The largest room in the Palace, it covers almost the entirety of the first floor of the South Wing.
+It is the largest room inside Palace of Versailles and occupying almost the entire first floor of the South Wing.

 Created by Louis-Philippe, the gallery’s paintings span over many French dynasties, namely the Bourbons, Merovingians, Carolingians, Capetians, and Valois.